varubogu/Flequit/docs/design/sync_flow.md

-# Data Synchronization Policy
+# Data synchronization flowchart

-## Synchronization Policy for Local Files and Cloud Storage
+## Synchronization flow for Local Files and Cloud Storage

 The following data will be used for synchronization.